hyperspy/hyperspy/doc/user_guide/getting_started.rst

     >>> preferences.gui()

-This command should raise the :ref:`preferences_image`
+This command should raise the Preferences user interface:

 .. _preferences_image: